nikomatsakis/rustacean-principles/src/charter.md

 Rust targets applications where the following are top consideratons:

-* **Security and correctness:** Rust's type system not only ensures that programs don't have memory safety bugs or data races, it also encourages a [robust and reliable][reliability] programming style that tends to find and uncover bugs before they happen.
+* **Security and correctness:** Rust's type system not only ensures that programs don't have memory safety bugs or data races, it also encourages a [robust and reliable][reliable] programming style that tends to find and uncover bugs before they happen.
 * **Resource usage:** Rust's default idioms are [performant], and Rust's [transparent] nature lets you see and control the performance costs your code will incur.
-* **Portability:** The Rust standard library and toolchain work across Windows, Mac, and Linux and across multiple architectures.
+* **Portability:** The Rust standard library and toolchain work across major operating systems and across multiple architectures.
 Rust's API try to be [productive], meaning that it is easy to do the most common things and have them work everywhere you want them to.
 At the same time, Rust's focus on [versatility] means that we also make it possible to expose the specialized and unique features that your particular operating system offers.

 ## When might I choose to use another language?